NoahRoySick/Software-Project-Management/Projects/SuperTuxKart QA Workflow: A Case Study/README.md

 - **Showcase Real-World QA Methodology:**
   Demonstrate the end-to-end process of QA testing by developing detailed test cases, executing systematic tests, and meticulously documenting every finding.
 - **Highlight Agile Integration:**
-  Illustrate how QA fits into Agile development through simulated sprints, bug triage sessions, and iterative testing cycles, using industry-standard tools like Jira or Trello.
+  Illustrate how QA fits into Agile development through simulated sprints, bug triage sessions, and iterative testing cycles, using industry-standard tools like Jira.
 - **Emphasize Risk & Change Management:**
   Identify and categorize bugs by severity, assess risks associated with game stability, and propose effective mitigation strategies that mirror real-life QA challenges in game development.
 - **Build a Transferable Skill Set:**
-  Provide a solid portfolio piece that reflects your ability to handle QA responsibilities in both indie studios and larger game companies, setting a strong foundation for future roles—even as you work toward project management.
+  Provide a solid portfolio piece that reflects my ability to handle QA responsibilities in both indie studios and larger game companies, setting a strong foundation for future roles—even as I work toward project management.

 ### Project Scope